Footrot in Sheep

 Footrot is a highly contagious disease affecting the hooves of sheep and other ruminants.
 It is caused by a combination of bacterial infections, primarily involving Dichelobacter nodosus and Fusobacterium necrophorum.
 This disease can cause severe lameness and discomfort in affected animals, leading to significant economic losses and welfare issues in sheep flocks.

-Symptoms and Diagnosis 🩺
+Symptoms and Diagnosis of Footrot 🩺

 The primary symptom of footrot is lameness.
 Affected sheep may lie down for long periods and avoid bearing weight on the affected leg.
 In severe cases, sheep may walk on their knees if both front legs are affected.
 Other symptoms include: